 - Students who have not taken MUSI 132 should demonstrate prior knowledge of Logic, Pro-Tools or Ableton before commencing the paper.
 Contact lecturer Mr David Harrison (firstname.lastname@example.org) to arrange a demonstration.

 - Paper Coordinator: Dr John Egenes

 - Paper Structure

 This paper covers Music Technology, Computer Based Production and Communication.
-Please contact the Department of Music, Theatre and Performing Arts (email@example.com) office for a copy of the most recent paper profile.
+Please contact the School of Performing Arts (email@example.com) office for a copy of the most recent paper profile.

 - Teaching Arrangements